-2. Yaser Ibrahim Hmedan, Hassan Housam Al Sayed and Mohammad Kashif Khan acknowledge their responsibility for the follow-up and supervision system on transaction of the insiders in the company, review of its work mechanism and clarifying and ensuring its effectiveness.

-3. The Committee has accomplished during 2021
+- 2. Yaser Ibrahim Hmedan, Hassan Housam Al Sayed and Mohammad Kashif Khan acknowledge their responsibility for the follow-up and supervision system on transaction of the insiders in the company, review of its work mechanism and clarifying and ensuring its effectiveness. - 3.
+The Committee has accomplished during 2022

-The Committee held its meeting on 07/12/2021 and reviewed the e-mail sent by Messrs./ Abu Dhabi Securities Exchange dated 20/06/2021 Regarding the identification of the list of Insiders and were provided with The Abu Dhabi Securities Exchange in the list of insiders., also the Committees held its second meeting on 20/12/2021 and reviewed the e-mail sent by Messrs./ Abu Dhabi Securities Exchange dated 15/12/20210.
-Regarding the identification of the list of Insiders and were provided with The Abu Dhabi Securities Exchange in the list of insiders.
+The Committee held its meeting on 21/12/2022 and reviewed the e-mail sent by Messrs./ Abu Dhabi Securities Exchange dated 21/09/2022 Regarding the identification of the list of Insiders and were provided with The Abu Dhabi Securities Exchange in the list of insiders.